Before you start

 - Go to Merchandise and click Create.

-- Select the collection and the sort order you want to enhance.
+- In the right sidebar, use the Settings tab to select the collection and sort order you want to enhance.

-- Add Pins to place specific products at the top.
+- Add Pins to place specific products at the top by dragging them in the product grid.

-- Add Expressions (optional) to group similar products (e.g., by brand or type).
+- Expressions — Add rules to automatically group similar products (e.g., by brand or type).

-- Add Contextual Conditions (optional) to target specific audiences based on location, customer data, or UTM parameters.
+- Conditions — Target specific audiences based on location, customer data, or UTM parameters.

 Expression operators

-When building expressions, you can use various operators depending on the attribute type: Text operators:equals/does not equal- Exact matchcontains/does not contain- Partial text matchingbegins with/does not begin with- Prefix matchingends with/does not end with- Suffix matchingin/not in- Match any value in a list (enables multi-select)is null/is not null- Check if attribute has a value (hides value field)
+When building expressions, you can use various operators depending on the attribute type: Text operators:equals/does not equal- Exact matchcontains/does not contain- Partial text matching (case-insensitive)begins with/does not begin with- Prefix matching (case-insensitive)ends with/does not end with- Suffix matching (case-insensitive)in/not in- Match any value in a list (enables multi-select)is null/is not null- Check if attribute has a value (hides value field)

 equals/does not equal- Exact numeric matchgreater than/greater than or equal- Value comparisonsless than/less than or equal- Value comparisonsbetween/not between- Range matching (requires two values)in/not in- Match any value in a list (enables multi-select)is null/is not null- Check if attribute has a value (hides value field)